unitaryfund/unitary.fund/src/content/blog/2024_09_aquapointer.md

 Protein solvation effects can be studied either by modeling the interactions experimentally, which is generally a costly and relatively inefficient process, or by using numerical models.
 Classical numerical methods, such as Monte Carlo or molecular dynamics, can give some insight but the computational complexity of these methods can be too large for certain hard cases.

+## Solving the protein cavity solvation problem

 An alternative approach to finding the locations of water molecules is to perform classical simulations first to find the density distribution of water molecules, through methods such as the [3D Reference Interactive Site Model (3D-RISM)](https://pubmed.ncbi.nlm.nih.gov/23675899/).
 By looking at 2D slices of the 3D-RISM density function, we can define a discrete optimization problem (per slice) whose solutions correspond to positions of water molecules.
-It turns out that the best known formulation of the discrete optimization problem with solutions corresponding to positions of water molecules is a [quadratic unconstrained binary optimization (QUBO)](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) problem.
+We found that the best formulation of the discrete optimization problem with solutions corresponding to positions of water molecules is a [quadratic unconstrained binary optimization (QUBO)](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) problem.
 The QUBO problem is a combinatorial optimization problem with numerous applications across a broad array of disciplines, including finance, economics, physics, and computer aided design [2], as well as in the medical field, such as in diagnostic image classification [3].
-Furthermore, the close connection between the QUBO problem formulation and the Ising model make it a promising application for analog computation.
+Furthermore, the close connection between the QUBO problem formulation and the Ising model make it a promising application for analog quantum computers.

+## Aquapointer automates the 3D-RISM to water molecule location pipeline

-Aquapointer generates 2D slices of an input 3D-RISM density function, maps the slices to a QUBO problem, translates the QUBO to an analog pulse sequence or a digital circuit, and then calls the backend API and processes the results.
+To find the locations of water molecules in a protein cavity of interest, Aquapointer generates 2D slices of an input 3D-RISM density function, maps the slices to a QUBO problem, translates the QUBO to an analog pulse sequence or a digital circuit, and then calls the backend API and processes the results.
 The analog workflow in Aquapointer uses [Pulser](https://github.com/pasqal-io/Pulser) for intermediate representations (IR) of the pulse sequences and for interfacing to supported backends, e.g. QuTiP.
 The digital workflow uses Qiskit for IR and simulated backends.